GafferHQ/gaffer/doc/source/WorkingWithImages/AnatomyOfAnImage/index.md

 ### Channel data ###

 **Channel data** contains each channel's list of pixel values.
-Internally, Gaffer represents pixels as 32-bit floating point values, which are converted to and from other bit depths by the Image Reader or Image Writer nodes, as needed.
+Internally, Gaffer represents pixels as 32-bit floating point values, which are converted to and from other bit depths by the ImageReader or ImageWriter nodes, as needed.

 Channel data contains no positional information.
 When an image's pixel data is processed by a computation, the pixels of each channel are grouped into 64x64 pixel tiles, which are arranged in rows and columns to form the complete image.
 Images can be computed in parallel, on a per-tile, per-channel basis.